 Las Cuevas/La Orotava which discover just before the Humboldt look-out.

 You can also buy a slice of this delicious meat loaf ready made at his outlet in the Canary Center in La Paz Puerto de la Cruz.
 Find its Delicatessen almost opposite Hotel Botanico.

 People with a holiday home in Tenerife appreciate retail outlets for shopping Puerto Cruz with photos, addresses and detailed information.

 Absolutely, some of them are cheaper than others.

-But, you should see how crowed Tienda Carmen is on a Saturday morning, when her customers come from far.
+But, you should see how crowded Tienda Carmen was on a Saturday morning, when her customers came from far.

 which is a general guide with many shopping links and learn, also, where and how to shop in the capital and its surroundings, about good customer service and more...